Peter II, Count of Savoy

 Peter II (c.
 1203 – 15 May 1268), called the Little Charlemagne, was Count of Savoy from 1263 until his death in 1268.
-He was also holder of the Honour of Richmond, Yorkshire, England and briefly, from 1241 until 1242, castellan of Dover Castle and Keeper of the Coast (later called Lord Warden of the Cinque Ports).
-In 1243 he was granted land by the Thames in London where he later built the Savoy Palace.
+He was also holder of the Honour of Richmond, Yorkshire in England, and the English lands of the Honour of the Eagle also known as the Honour of Pevensey and the Honour of Eu also known as the Honour of Hastings.
+His significant land holdings in the English County of Sussex were also marked by his holding of the wardship of John de Warenne, 6th Earl of Surrey which brought with it lands centred upon Lewes castle.
+Briefly, from 1241 until 1242, castellan of Dover Castle and Keeper of the Coast (later called Lord Warden of the Cinque Ports).
+In 1243 he was granted land by the River Thames on the Strand near the City of London, where he built the Savoy Palace.

 Biography

 Early career in Savoy

 Peter was born around 1203, possibly at Susa, Piedmont.
-He was the seventh child of Thomas I, Count of Savoy and Margaret of Geneva.
+He was likely the seventh child of Thomas I, Count of Savoy and Margaret of Geneva.
 It was through his sister Beatrice of Savoy and her daughters: Margaret of Provence, Queen of France, Eleanor of Provence, Queen of England, Sanchia of Provence, Queen of the Romans and Beatrice of Provence, Queen of Sicily and Naples, that the House of Savoy and Peter in particular would derive much of their career and influence.

 As a younger son of a noble house, Peter started his career in the church, obtaining appointments in dioceses under the influence of his family.
 From 1226 to 1233 he was a canon at Lausanne, where he was briefly acting bishop before a new permanent bishop was named in 1231.
 Peter also held the offices of canon at Lyon and of provost at Aosta and Geneva, before retiring from church life in 1234.
 Upon the death of his father, Peter demanded substantial portions of the county from his eldest brother Amadeus.
 The brothers met at Chillon in 1234, where they negotiated a settlement which recognized Amadeus as the head of the house.
 From this, Peter received control of the key castles of the Château de Cornillon at Saint-Rambert-en-Bugey and the Château d'Angeville at what is now Hauteville-Lompnes also in Bugey. both of which helped him threaten Geneva.
 His brother William negotiated a marriage for him with Agnes of Faucigny, which also helped provide territory of his own, so he caused less trouble for his elder brothers.
+The marriage also allowed him to influence Burgundian affairs as Agnes was related to the Joinville family.
+This relationship brought Geoffrey de Geneville, 1st Baron Geneville, Agnes's half-brother, to England.
+The younger Simon de Joinville, another of Agnes's half-brothers, would provide the conduit by which Burgundian knights would serve England both in Gascony and Wales.